Bharti-Navlani/Semicondutor_Packaging/README.md

 ### Flip Chip Assembly - Bump Formation And Underfill ###

 **[1] Bump Formation**<br>
      - Solder bumps are formed at the die’s fan-out points for connection.<br>
 **[2] Chip Flipping**<br>
      - The die is flipped so that the solder bumps face the package substrate.<br>
 **[3] Flux Dispensing**<br>
      - Flux is applied to bond pads to improve solder adhesion and prevent oxidation.<br>
 **[4] Chip Placement**<br>
      - The flipped die is aligned and placed onto the substrate, with bumps sitting on the pads.<br>
 **[5] Solder Reflow**<br>
      - The assembly is heated, melting the solder bumps to form electrical and mechanical bonds.<br>
 **[6] Flux Cleaning**<br>
      - Any residual flux is removed using a solvent spray to prevent defects.<br>
 **[7] Underfill Dispensing**<br>
      - Underfill epoxy is injected to fill gaps and reduce stress from different thermal expansion rates.<br>
 **[8] Underfill Curing**<br>
      - The underfill is cured using heat to strengthen the die-to-substrate connection.<br>
 **[9] Molding**<br>
      - A protective mold compound is applied to shield the package from environmental damage.<br>
 **[10] Marking**<br>
      - A laser is used to engrave product information, batch numbers, or identification codes.<br>

   ![M2_L4p2](https://github.com/user-attachments/assets/ff5d3a7c-ba2e-4dcf-a5b2-703b51829e78)

 ###  Wafer Level Packaging And Conclusion ###

-  Reconstitution – Known good dies are embedded in a reconstituted wafer using an epoxy mold compound to allow uniform wafer-level processing and easy handling.
+  Reconstitution – Known good dies are embedded in a reconstituted wafer using an epoxy mold compound to allow uniform wafer-level processing and easy handling.<br>
-  RDL (Redistribution Layer) Preparation – The RDL is applied to extend and reroute the die’s I/O connections, enabling proper alignment with solder bumps for packaging.
+  RDL (Redistribution Layer) Preparation – The RDL is applied to extend and reroute the die’s I/O connections, enabling proper alignment with solder bumps for packaging.<br>

   ![M2_L5p1](https://github.com/user-attachments/assets/14e77b9a-0b12-42c9-91c2-1cc205e13a0c)